Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 ### Receiving the asset

-On Alice side, she creates a purse for baytownBucks and gets ready to receive payments.
+On Alice's side, she creates a `purse` for `baytownBucks` and gets ready to receive payments.
 For this to happen, Alice needs access to `baytownBucksAssay`.
 However, she does not need access to `baytownBucksMint`.
 If she had access to it, she could create baytownBucks herself by calling `baytownBucksMint.mint`.